stresslimit/sld-custom-content-and-taxonomies/README.md

 Optimized for WordPress 3.1 but will work with any version 3.0+

+# Usage

+Instructions are provided within the file itself.
+We will publish instructions here shortly as well.

 # Credits

 The class is heavily based on the work of Matt Wiebe and his [Smarter Custom Post Types class](http://somadesign.ca/projects/smarter-custom-post-types/ "Smarter Custom Post Types class")